 They listen to the music far longer than any patient.
 You don’t want the staff listening to an ordinary, repetitive music mix all day every day.

-With local FM radio you hear high repetition of same songs and same artists, a limited playlist not designed for all day listening and a often has a poor signal in buildings.
+With local FM radio, you hear high repetition of same songs and same artists, a limited playlist not designed for all day listening and often has a poor signal in buildings.
 FM radio is also full of lots of talk, interruptions and commercials (especially commercials for other dental practices – a big issue for dentists).

 Think you can do-it-yourself?

 Some doctors, dentists and office managers like to play “their own music” – meaning music they use their iPod, iTunes, iPad, CDs or Pandora.
 It’s a lot more work, with songs that often don’t fit or inspire the mood; and it’s not always legal because you’re avoiding the required licensing and copyright fees.
 See our blog on DIY music.
 Many DIYers have switched to Custom Channels to get a better mix without all the work.